Macarton Nickson

-Macarton Louis Nickson (born 19 March 2004) is an Indian professional footballer who plays as a defensive midfielder for both the Indian Super League club NorthEast United.
+Macarton Louis Nickson (born 19 March 2004) is an Indian professional footballer who plays as a defensive midfielder for the Indian Super League club NorthEast United.

 Club career

 Nickson started playing football at the age of six with Root FC, based in Bengaluru.
 He then joined Bengaluru FC’s youth academy where he played for eight years.
 At the age of seventeen, he was called up in the squad of Indian Arrows for the 2020–21 I-League, then top-flight league of Indian football.
 He played few matches for the Arrows before moving to Bengaluru United for the 2022–23 I-League 2, then third division of Indian football.

 NorthEast United

 For the 2023–24 season he joined Indian Super League club NorthEast United FC as a defensive midfielder.
 He won the 2024 Durand Cup with NorthEast United.

 International career

 On 22 March 2025, the then India national team head coach Manolo Márquez announced Nickson's inclusion in the squad for the third round of AFC Asian Cup qualification matches.